Sjhunt93/IAP-2019-2020/Tutorials/Tutorial 11.md

 ## Exercise 1: Using a vector I

-We will modify last weeks’ sequencer practical to use a vector instead.
+We will modify the last tutorials sequencer exercise to use a vector instead.
 Firstly, reload your solution to practical 10, exercise 1.

 1. Replace the std::array with a **std::vector**
 2. After the **std::vector** declaration call resize on the vector to set its size use the same size value as your did for your array